 Remember: it’s not just about checking the numbers.
 It’s also about doing something in between your results to see better numbers.

 What should I track within my lab results?

-Besides the most common ones, is there something in particular your kidney specialist feels you both need to monitor closely?
+Besides the most common ones, is there something your kidney specialist wants you to monitor closely?

-Will you refer me to a renal dietitian?
+Will you please refer me to a renal dietitian?

-Diet and nutrition can make a huge impact in every stage of kidney disease.
-Even in stage 1 there are big things that we can do to keep your kidneys safe.
+Diet and nutrition can make a huge impact on every stage of kidney disease.
+Even in stage 1, there are big things that we can do to keep your kidneys safe.

 Not every kidney specialist feels there is an important role for nutrition with early stages of CKD.
 (This is where they and I disagree!)
 If that’s the case, it doesn’t mean they’re a bad doctor – it’s just not their area of expertise!

 You can find a renal dietitian on your own by going through your health insurance network or checking the list of renal dietitians on the National Kidney Foundation’s dietitian directory.

 For those living outside the United States, check this listing of other dietetic associations for different countries.